October 15, 2019

 How hypnosis works

 There is one puzzling thing about hypnotherapy, and perhaps one of the reasons why, even though there are documents on the effectiveness of hypnosis, it remains elusive to science.
 That is the fact that hypnosis is not practical for everyone.
 This means that while it may work for some people, it may not just work for others.
 This may be due to some factors that contribute to these differences.
-More hypnotizable people show different brain electroencephalogram (EEG) patterns from people who are not hypnotizable.
-Research concerning this matter has shown definite conclusions about these differences.
-The brains of people who are easily hypnotized act somewhat differently from the brains of those not easily hypnotized.
-People who are easily hypnotized show more effects linked to drowsiness and altered state of attention and memory when induced hypnotically.
-Also, people who can easily switch between the analytical left side of their brain to the creative right side of their brain and vice versa are more hypnotizable than those who are not.
+More hypnotizable people show different brain electroencephalogram (EEG) patterns than people who are not hypnotizable.
+Research concerning this matter has led to definite conclusions about these differences.
+The brains of people who are easily hypnotized act somewhat differently from the brains of those who are not easily hypnotized.
+People who are easily hypnotized show more effects linked to drowsiness and altered states of attention and memory when induced hypnotically.
+Also, people who can easily switch from the analytical left side of their brain to the creative right side of their brain and vice versa are more hypnotizable than those who are not.
 Another factor is that it will not likely work if you are vehemently adamant about hypnosis and do not believe it will work for you.
 This is because your brain will put up a solid mental resistance to suggestions made during hypnosis.
-This is where Neuro-linguistic programming plays a role in enhancing hypnotic suggestions.
+This is where neuro-linguistic programming plays a role in enhancing hypnotic suggestions.
 Also, if you cannot establish a good relationship with your therapist, you may not easily be hypnotized.
 Another factor, among many others, is the environment.
 Hypnosis is more like a sleep-like state.
 It is difficult to sleep in a noisy area.
 So, a terrible environment will make successful hypnosis unlikely.
 So, biological, social, psychological, and environmental factors can contribute to the success or failure of hypnosis.

 It is the process by which the hypnotherapist helps the client reach a specific state of consciousness called a trance through hypnosis.

 We all experience altered states of consciousness, such as sleeping or daydreaming daily.
 The trance state differs in that it has unique properties.
 In a normal state, people are limited in their ability to respond to suggestions.
 They may struggle to control their thoughts, feelings, and behavior.
-In particular, it is difficult for them to control their subconscious – the part of the mind that controls automatic activities such as emotions and habits.
+In particular, it is difficult for them to maintain their subconscious – the part of the mind that controls automatic activities such as emotions and habits.

 How Hypnosis works